Grenadier Models Inc.: Grenadier Models U.K., 1991-1994

 In 1992 Grenadier Models underwent a period of revitalization.
 The company's founders Andrew Chernak and Ray Rubin returned to their creative responsibilities.
-Kim Eastland returned to Grenadier Models from TSR, Inc.The Grenadier Bulletin, vol. 2.1, Summer 1993, Kim Eastland, editor The return to the early structure of the company may have been prompted by the loss of their partnerships with game manufacturers.
-By the beginning of 1993, their licensed figures had dwindled to the point that they only produced Andrew Chernak and Sandra Garrity's sculptures for R. Talsorian Games' Cyberpunk.The resurgence of the Pennsylvania offices was short-lived, and Nick Lund's Fantasy Warriors (#5000) was the center piece of the 1993 catalog.
+Kim Eastland returned to Grenadier Models from TSR, Inc. The return to the early structure of the company may have been prompted by the loss of their partnerships with game manufacturers.
+By the beginning of 1993, their licensed figures had dwindled to the point that they only produced Andrew Chernak and Sandra Garrity's sculptures for R. Talsorian Games' Cyberpunk.

+The resurgence of the Pennsylvania offices was short-lived, and Nick Lund's Fantasy Warriors (#5000) was the center piece of the 1993 catalog.
 A similar space-themed game called Future Warriors (#1501-1509, 1701) was released later that same year.
 Fantasy war gamers were targeted with the Lost Lands boxed sets of 25mm scale miniatures (#3001-3006), Fantasy Warriors artillery pieces and battlefield accessories (#9201-9203, 402-406) and a 15mm Warlords (#1801-1818) line of military units.
 The fantasy role-playing market was addressed by Julie Guthrie's large signature series (#801-899, 701-724, 7001, 7002, 8101-8145), a Fantasy Legends line (#3101-3128) consisting of existing models and new sculpts by William Watt, Sandra Garrity, and Julie Guthrie.
 Also in 1993 Grenadier Models released Dragon Lords the Game (#5700-5711) a 6mm scale skirmish game featuring dragon riders, and 25mm plastic space marines called Space Rangers (#87003).

 Grenadier Models' figures were initially cast in an alloy of lead and tin, but in 1993 New York legislators nearly passed a public health bill barring the use of lead in toys and games.
 Despite the additional cost, numerous manufacturers anticipated parental concerns, similar legislation in other states, their own workplace safety, and they began using white metal alloys.
 Grenadier began converting its lines to a non-lead alloy they called Luminite in the winter of 1992.
 The use of non-lead alloy marks a clear benchmark for dating old figures.
 In time, New York Governor Mario Cuomo relented to hobbyists' concerns and exempted miniatures from the state's Public Health Law.
 However, Grenadier Models did not return to producing in lead.

 The product lines for 1994 were a mix of European and American designs.
 Mark Copplestone and Bob Naismith introduced new sculpts for the Fantasy Warriors game, and Nick Lund and Doug Cowie authored Fantasy Warriors Companion an expansion of the rules.
 Mike Daley began a series of large scale Master Wizards (#4401, 4402).
 William Watt added a Battle Giant (#2701) to the Special Edition line, and a signature line of William Watt's Dragons (#2901, 2902).